 Moscow’s East-West oriented territorial-administrative society meets Siberia’s North-South oriented riverine-commercial societies.

-Are political differences among the racial populations of Siberian society (Russian, Ukrainian, Slavic, Turkic, Arctic coast indigenous peoples, and others) merely due to ethnic differences or are there other social and geographic relationships with respect to Russia’s East-West oriented territorial-administrative society anchored in Moscow extended overland by rail and highway, and North-South oriented riverine-commercial societies anchored in the various river ports.
+Are political differences among the racial populations of Siberian society (Russian, Ukrainian, Slavic, Turkic, Arctic coast indigenous peoples, and others) merely due to ethnic differences or are there social and geographic differences, too?
+Do people engage more fully with flows of goods, people, finance and information sustaining Russia’s East-West oriented territorial-administrative society anchored in Moscow and extending overland by rail and highway, or are people tend to engage with flows of goods, people, finance, and information along North-South oriented riverine-commercial societies anchored in the various river ports?

 Consider a crisscross pattern in which two societies can compete over the same space, and at times come into contact with one another, though operating more or less independently and with distinct forms of governance.
 Might we see the development of a maritime-commercial “other Russia”?
 A few years ago, this would have been an interesting name for a Russian opposition based on purely theoretical implications.
 The term “other Russia” used here is NOT to be confused with “The Other Russia,” (http://www.theotherrussia.org) founded in 2007 by former world chess champion Garry Kasparov and billed as a “coalition of Russian political parties, human rights organizations, and pro-democracy activists” in opposition to Vladimir Putin.
 Could our theoretical “other Russia” (lower case), as a maritime and riverine-oriented society along the rivers draining to the Arctic Ocean, internally complicate Russian extraterritoriality and possibly entangle China, Japan, or even the United States?
 Is there the possibility that Mackinder and others may have missed the potential existence of an “other Russia,” just as Edward Fox suggests historians writing about France missed the existence of his maritime-commercial “other France”?